-Cut Department of Education and Common Core.

-We spend more per student than any other nation.

-Common Core is a disaster.
+- Cut Department of Education way, way down.
+We spend more per student than any other nation. - Common Core is a disaster.

+Foreign Policy:

-Cut the Department of Education way, way down.
-Foreign Policy Diplomacy & respect crucial to our relationship with Russia.
-Putin has no respect for America; I will get along with him.
-We must deal with the maniac in North Korea with nukes.
-China is our enemy; they're bilking us for billions.
-When you love America, you protect it with no apologies.
-Too risky to take in Syrian refugees.
-Let Russia bash ISIS; let Germany defend Ukraine.
-Provide economic assistance to create a safe zone in Syria.
-US should not train rebels it does not know or control.
-Immigration No apology for banning Muslims from entering America.
-Need to keep database of Muslim refugees.
+- Diplomacy & respect crucial to our relationship with Russia. - Putin has no respect for America; I will get along with him. - We must deal with the maniac in North Korea with nukes. - China is our enemy; they're bilking us for billions. - When you love America, you protect it with no apologies. - Too risky to take in Syrian refugees. - Let Russia bash ISIS; let Germany defend Ukraine. - Provide economic assistance to create a safe zone in Syria.
+Immigration: - No apology for banning Muslims from entering America. - Need to keep database of Muslim refugees.

-Republicans

-Ted Cruz

-'Reigniting the Promise of America'
+"Reigniting the Promise of America"

 States Won: Iowa, Alaska, Oklahoma, Texas, Kansas, Maine, Idaho.

-Quotes: "The real winner is the conservative grass-roots, who probelled us to an outright victory in Iowa and a far stronger result in New Hampshire than any would have predicted.
+Quotes: "The real winner is the conservative grass-roots, who propelled us to an outright victory in Iowa and a far stronger result in New Hampshire than any would have predicted.
 Now we go on to South Carolina. ...
 That was the result all of us were told was impossible."

-"If you vote for me, under no circumstances will Iran be allowed acquire nuclear weapons.
+"If you vote for me, under no circumstances will Iran be allowed to acquire nuclear weapons.
 And if the ayatollah doesn't understand that, we may have to help introduce him to his 72 virgins."
 "I am confident that if we put in the hard work we can, as Ronald Reagan did in the 1980s, rebuild our military so it will be so feared by our enemies and trusted by our allies that, God willing, we won't have to use it.
-That is the essence of what President Reagan used to call peace through strength."
-Campaign Issues:
+That is the essence of what President Reagan used to call 'peace through strength."